 - Interest rates are usually lower interest than credit cards

 - You can apply with lower credit score (but expect to face higher interest rates in that case)

 - Have in mind that the equipment may be obsolete by the time you repay the loan: the interest you pay during the life of the loan means you’ll end up paying more for the equipment than the initial, market price.

-- If you expect using an equipment loan to buy used equipment, you should take into account that loan amount with cover the appraisal made on the piece of equipment might (not the price the seller is requesting, which could be higher).
+- If you expect using an equipment loan to buy used equipment, you should take into account that the loan amount with covers the appraisal made on the piece of equipment might (not the price the seller is requesting, which could be higher).